 6. Mixing Personal and Business Use

-• File Integrity Monitoring: IT pros can gain access to negative changes to critical system files or security, allowing them to act immediately.
+• File Integrity Monitoring: Gives IT real-time visibility into changes to critical system files or security configurations, enabling immediate response.

 7. Inability to Control Devices

-What if an employee leaves the organization?
-In many BYOD programs, the majority of the security stress comes from a lack of control around devices.
-Employees are not always careful, and disgruntled staff can do a lot of damage with too much access.
+What happens when an employee leaves the organization?
+In many BYOD programs, the majority of the security stress comes from a lack of control.
+Employees are not always careful, and disgruntled departing staff can do a lot of damage if access isn't revoked quickly and completely.

 8. Lost or Stolen Devices

-Train employees to protect their devices with passwords or biometric security measures.
+Train employees to protect their devices with strong passwords or biometric authentication.
 This way, even if a thief gets their hands on an employee’s device, they will not be able to access the data.
+Employees should know to report a lost device immediately so IT can act before data is accessed.

 Is BYOD Security Possible?

-In addition to best technical practices like the use of a VPN, an SSO, and an MDM, security teams need tools for assessing device integrity, especially as new employee-owned devices are brought onto your company's network.
-Mobile has some inherent risks, but allowing an employee to use a jailbroken device for work can mean that built-in security measures are effectively null.
+Beyond the technical stack, security teams need tools for assessing device integrity, especially as new employee-owned devices are brought onto your company's network.
+Allowing an employee to use a jailbroken or unpatched device for work effectively nullifies built-in security protections.

 Your organization needs the ability to monitor employee-owned devices at the device level from the moment they're provided with access to your company data and every minute of the time they're used for work or personal activities off-site.